palscruz23/local-llm-usage/README.md

 ```bash
 ollama pull qwen2.5:3b
 ```

-For a Dell Inspiron 15 5510, this is a practical default because many configurations are CPU-only or have limited shared graphics memory.
-If you have 16 GB RAM and want better extraction quality, try `qwen2.5:7b`.
-If the laptop feels slow or has 8 GB RAM, use `llama3.2:3b` or `gemma3:1b`.

 To try a different model, pull it and update the `MODEL` value in the notebook.